ryanseng03/ryanseng03.github.io/essays/ics314ai.md

 ---
 layout: essay
 type: essay
-title: "My use of A.I. in ICS 314"
+title: "A.I. is wicked good!"
 # All dates must be YYYY-MM-DD format!
 date: 2023-11-21
 published: true